yuraant/go-portscanner/README.md

 ## Prerequisites for building app
 The application uses gopkg.in/yaml.v2 library to manage yaml files.
 Which use as configuration and store for inventory.
-You need to install this library before you bild app
+You need to install this library before you build app
 ```
 go get gopkg.in/yaml.v2
 ```
-Another part of app is based on standard Golang libraries.
+Another part of application is based on standard Golang libraries.
 Build example:
 ```
 # cd [path to app folder]
 # go build
 ```
 ## Configuration
 Application has configuration file for known ports [knownPorts.yaml](https://github.com/yuraant/go-portscanner/blob/master/knownPorts.yaml).
-There is list off related services to ports.
+There is list of related services to ports.
 You can add ports to this list in accordance with the structure of file.
-These descritions for ports will be shown when application finds such open ports.
+These descriptions for ports will be shown when application finds such open ports.
 ````
 #host:go-portscanner$ ./go-portscanner -target 192.168.1.70
 Scan target is: 192.168.1.70, Timout is: 1, We use 5 threads, First port is: 20, Last port is 65536